HtetO2Ko/HtetO2Ko/README.md

 # 👋 Hi, I'm a Full Stack Developer!

-I’m passionate about building intuitive, high-performance applications with a strong focus on scalability, user experience, and clean, maintainable code.
-With expertise in mobile and web development, I specialize in Flutter, Angular, and backend technologies such as Python and Flask.
+Full Stack Developer with 4 years of experience using Flutter, Node.js and Angular.
+Experienced in developing and deploying mobile and web applications, including publishing to Play Store and App Store.
+Proficient in RESTful APIs, My SQL, and PostgresSQL.
+Currently exploring React.js.

 ## 📞 Contact Information